 Public parking is available at the Mint Car Park at

 280 William Street, Melbourne – directly behind the grand Former Royal Mint building.
-We have competitive daily rates and a central location in Melbourne’s legal precinct.
+We are located opposite Flagstaff Station in Melbourne’s legal precinct.

 Fees from the car park contribute directly to Working Heritage's programs and projects to support the conservation and management of heritage places throughout Victoria!

 Car parks are available for both permanent and casual customers.